HOTELS

 Location

 You’re staying on the Nile – and I mean right on it.
 The hotel has been built on Kalagala, a small private island in eastern Uganda, a short boat ride from the mainland.
 This section of the Nile is known for its white water, and Wildwaters brings you about as close as you can to it.
 The lodge feels remote, yet is actually reasonably easy to reach.
-The nearest town is Jinja, once a popular stop on the backpacker trail thanks to its white water rafting and kayaking, but now with significantly fewer visitors.
-The closest airport is Entebbe, which is near to the capital Kampala, and roughly 130km from Wildwaters.
+The nearest town is Jinja, once a popular stop on the backpacker trail thanks to its white-water rafting and kayaking, but now with significantly fewer visitors.
+The closest airport is Entebbe, which is near to the capital Kampala, and roughly 130 kilometres from Wildwaters.
 Traffic-dependent, the drive from Entebbe airport to the hotel is around three hours and best done by taxi.

-The lodge is situated on high-grade rapids
+The lodge – a short boat ride from the mainland – is situated on high-grade rapids

 The vibe

 Rustic luxury.
-Wildwaters feels like your own secret haven hidden away in the jungle.
+Wildwaters feels like your own secret haven, hidden away in the jungle.
 Although the hotel goes above and beyond to provide everything you need for a comfortable stay, you’ll feel like you’re out in the wild.
 Rooms are on stilts over the river with its roaring rapids, and the restaurant, library and pool feel as though they’re sitting right on the water; they’re linked by wooden walkways on stilts over the river, surrounded by lush green jungle.
 Walking back to your room at night you’ll be surrounded by a cacophony of wildlife sounds.
-It is worth noting that although Wildwaters is a high-quality hotel with a luxe feel, this is the jungle and if you get squeamish about bugs or anxious about patchy wifi then it’s probably not the hotel for you.
+It is worth noting that, although Wildwaters is a high-quality hotel with a luxe feel, this is the jungle, and if you get squeamish about bugs or anxious about patchy wifi then it’s probably not the hotel for you.
 If you love nature and adventure, you’ll be in heaven.

 Service